 Alistair holds a PhD and MSc in Human Geography and a first class BSc in Geography all from the University of Bristol.
-During his undergraduate studies, Alistair was awarded a Faculty Undergraduate Prize for exceptional performance in the second year of his degree.

 Alistair's ESRC-funded PhD at the University of Bristol examined pet owners' beliefs and behaviours around antibiotic stewardship.
 During his PhD Alistair also undertook placements at the House of Lords Library as an ESRC/POST Fellow and the National Assembly for Wales Research Service as an RCUK Policy Intern, writing a briefing in 2018 for the House of Lords Library on the impact of Brexit on how the UK addresses antimicrobial resistance.
-During his PhD, Alistair was a postgraduate peer mentor for the School of Geographical Sciences (University of Bristol) and the South West Doctoral Training Centre, and for two years was a postgraduate research representative in the School of Geographical Sciences.

 Since 2020, Alistair has been a member of the Royal Geographical Society's Geographies of Health and Wellbeing Research Group committee.

 Alistair is a social scientist with experience using a variety of social research methods.
 Through his postgraduate research Alistair has developed experience with qualitative and cognitive interviewing, questionnaire and survey design, and statistical analyses.
 Through commissioned work, Alistair has developed experience with focus group research.